 Anarchy in Leuven

-"You don't evict ideas, squatting goes on"
+“You can’t evict ideas; squatting goes on”

-ATTENTION: make sure your device doesn't go into sleep mode!
+NOTE: When viewing the testimonials, make sure your device doesn’t go into sleep mode!

 🕑 45 minutes + 40 minutes